Hundreds march to Civic Center in Santa Ana, Calif. to protest DACA in support of themselves, friends and family. / Nikki Nelsen / el Don

 On-campus, the Undocu-Scholars Program offers additional resources to students, whether or not they are recipients of DACA.

-Uncertainty of the court’s decision won’t stop the I.D.E.A.S. club from advocating for undocumented students on a local and national level.
+Uncertainty of the court’s decision won’t render the I.D.E.A.S. club from advocating for undocumented students on a local and national level.